Harsger/ROOTpostprocessing/README.txt

  a difference-histogram is filled with data2-data1, only if also
  <diffBining>, <diffHigh> and <diffBining> is specified
  (either as arguements or in the parameter-file)
+ <intervalList> can contain any number of intervals (specified as [low,high])
+ separated by spaces, which define the allowed X-values from the source-data

  low and high values define correlation-histogram range and which values are plotted in correlation-graph